4 min read

 The feeling of being in the wrong room

-When you sit down to assess your career, the instinct is usually to look at your CV.
-You count your years of experience, list your technical skills, and check if your salary matches the industry average.
-But those metrics do not tell you why you feel like an imposter or why you are exhausted by 2:00 PM.
-To get a real answer, you need to look at the intersection of your personality and your daily actions.
-At Compono, we have spent a decade researching how these natural preferences dictate our success and happiness at work.
+When you sit down to assess your career, the instinct is to look at your CV, counting years of experience and checking your salary against the market.
+Those metrics do not tell you why you feel like an imposter or why you are exhausted by 2pm.
+For a real answer, look at where your personality meets your daily actions.
+Compono has spent years researching how these natural preferences shape our success and satisfaction at work.
+Assessment is not about finding a perfect job that does not exist, it is about understanding your own wiring so you can stop working against your grain.

-Why traditional career advice fails modern professionals
+Why traditional career advice falls short

 We are often taught to fix our weaknesses.
-If you struggle with details, take a course on meticulousness.
-If you hate public speaking, force yourself onto a stage.
-While growth is important, a career built on compensating for things that drain you is unsustainable.
-A better way to assess your career is to identify the 80% of your work that feels like a slog and see if it aligns with your natural 'type'.
-For example, The Pioneer thrives on innovation and risk, but put them in a role requiring strict adherence to legacy procedures, and they will wither.
+Struggle with detail, take a course on it.
+Hate public speaking, force yourself onto a stage.
+Growth matters, but a career built on compensating for what drains you is not sustainable.
+A better approach is to identify the share of your work that feels like a slog and check whether it clashes with your natural type.
+The Pioneer thrives on innovation and risk, but put them in a role that demands strict adherence to legacy procedures and they will wither.
+The aim is to spot your dominant preference, the mode you slip into under pressure when there is no script, and to look for environments that value your specific shape.

 The eight work personalities and where you fit

-Imagine a team where everyone is a visionary but nobody wants to do the coordinating.
-It’s a mess.
+Picture a team where everyone is a visionary and nobody wants to coordinate.
+It is a mess.
 Every personality is essential, but not every role suits every personality.
-If you are currently feeling misunderstood, it is likely because your environment is asking you to play a character that isn't you.
-For instance, The Coordinator loves structure and order.
-If they are working in a 'move fast and break things' startup with zero process, they will feel constantly stressed, even if they like the product.
+If you feel misunderstood, it is often because your environment is asking you to play a character that is not you.
+The Coordinator loves structure and order, so a "move fast and break things" startup with no process will keep them stressed even when they love the product.
+Knowing your type lets you walk into an interview and ask about the daily reality of a role rather than the title on the door.

-How to conduct your own career audit
+How to run your own career audit

-Once you have assessed your career and identified your type, the goal isn't necessarily to quit your job tomorrow.
-Often, you can 'job craft' – adjusting your current responsibilities to better match your work personality.
-If your manager knows you are an Advisor who excels at conflict resolution, they might move you away from solo data entry and into more collaborative project lead roles.
+Once you have assessed your career and named your type, the goal is not always to quit tomorrow.
+Often you can job craft, adjusting your current responsibilities to fit your work personality better.
+If your manager knows you are an Advisor who is strong at resolving conflict, they might move you off solo data entry and into collaborative project work.
+That is where work is heading, building roles around the strengths of the people in them rather than forcing people into rigid boxes.
+Seen this way, you are not broken or incapable, you have just been using the wrong tools for the job.

 Frequently asked questions